malikwaqar84/EEG-Seizure-Detection/readme.md

 ## Special Thanks 🙇
-- [Zetao Zhuang](https://github.com/zzetao) for making the amazing site for this repo!
+- [Shabih Haider](https://github.com/zzetao) for making the amazing site for this repo!

 🔗 &nbsp;**Connect with US**
 <p align="left">